Gunturuvenkatasubbarao/Group-8_ltts/Requirements/Detailed Requirement/lowlevelrequirements.md

 •	Set the yearly interest rate

-•	Set the initial amount.
+•	submit the documents that required for the loan